niniack/Mask_RCNN/INSTRUCTIONS.md

 1. Load the conda environment
 `conda activate <env-name>`

-1. mount the dataset to the compute instance
+1. Mount the dataset to the compute instance
 `gcsfuse --implicit-dirs scfly-cv-dataset ./data`

 1. change directory